davidrichard23/synthwave/README.md

 A longer term goal is to spawn enemies in waves that rush towards you and increase in difficulty over time.
 The objective is to not get touched by the enemies.

-For the aesthetics, I'm going for something minimal, dark backround, and primitive shapes with neon outlines so that I don't have to worry about creating/finding 3d models and materials.
+For the aesthetics, I'm going for something minimal, dark backround, a city setting, and primitive shapes with neon outlines so that I don't have to worry about creating/finding 3d models and materials.

 ## Functionality